WhiteflagProtocol/whiteflag-api/SCOPE.md

 ### Message Indexing & Storage

-To keep track of Whiteflag message on the blockchain, the API should:
+To keep track of Whiteflag messages on the blockchain, the API should:

 * perform storage of Whiteflag messages outside blockchain (v0.6)
 * keep track of all references between messages (v0.3) and sequences (v0.5)